smaro-nitr/package-license-extractor/README.md

 ```shell
 npm install package-license-extractor -g
 ```
-Note: Doesn`t required to be installed as a dependency in your project
+Note: Doesn`t require to be installed as a dependency in your project
 <br/>&nbsp;

 ## Flags Available